 Enter your Mobile Center user name (email) and password.
 If Mobile Center has been configured to work with LDAP, you must provide either the email@example.com user or your LDAP user name and password.

 Caution: If you are performing an upgrade from a previous version of the connector, do not modify these values.

 Connector configuration Provide a meaningful name for the connector, as this will allow you to effectively filter devices based on connector names.
 Enter the Connector's IP address or FQDN.
-Indicate whether or not the connector should be private.
-A private connector only allows the current user and the administrator access to the connector's devices.

 Caution: To insure integrity and confidentiality of the information stored with Mobile Center, we strongly recommend that you incorporate filesystem monitoring on the installation and temporary folders.

 Set up your Windows machine to detect the devices you want to connect to Mobile Center by performing the following steps: